HST 101. Western Civilization to 1700. (3 h)

 HST 110.
 Atlantic World since 1500.
 (3 h)

 Examines the major developments that have linked the civilizations bordering the Atlantic Ocean from 1500 to the present.
 Themes include exploration; commerce; European colonization and indigenous responses; disease; religious conversion and revivalism; mestizo and creole culture; imperial warfare; enlightenment; revolution; slavery and abolition; extractive economies; nationalism; 'scientific racism;' invented traditions; the black diaspora and negritude; decolonization; the Cold War; segregation and apartheid; dictatorship; neoliberalism; and globalization.
+Also listed as AAS 106.
 (CD, D)

 HST 112.
 Big History: A History of the Cosmos and Humanity's Place In It.
 (3 h)